greg-raven/Uncommon-Sense/_drafts/staging.md

 My advice to you is get married: if you find a good wife you'll be happy; if not, you'll become a philosopher.
 Socrates

-Egotist: a person more interested in himself than in me.
+Egotist: A person more interested in himself than in me.
 Ambrose Bierce

 It has become appallingly obvious that our technology has exceeded our humanity.
 Albert Einstein